-The Departments of English Language Teaching (ELT), English Language and Literature (ELL) and the offices of the instructors are on the second floor of the building.
+The Departments of English Language Teaching (ELT), English Language and Literature (ELL) and Translation and Interpretation (TRN) are located across the Grand Library.
+The secretaries' office and the offices of the lecturers are on the second floor of the building.
 The contact details for the department are as follows: